prabuj1611/ad688-sp25-lab01/README.md

 Description:

 This repository was created as part of a lab exercise to practice Git and GitHub usage.
-The repository contains setup and configuration files essential for version control and repository management.
-It demonstrates key tasks including Git installation, SSH key configuration, and README updates.
+This Lab 01 demonstrates key tasks including Git installation, SSH key configuration, and README updates.

 Contents: